Since 1986 New England Small Tube Corporation has been helping companies design Probes, Cannulae, Needles, Pipettes and other Custom Assemblies.

 If a larger mounting feature is required, deciding on how to bond the multi-piece construction together will also become an important factor.
 This bonding can be done in several ways but the two most common at New England Small Tube are brazing and laser welding.

-Didn’t see what you were looking for here?
-Give us a call today at (603)429-1600 to discuss your application and how New England Small Tube can help you!
+If you couldn't find what you were looking for here, call us today at (603)429-1600 to discuss your application and how New England Small Tube can help you!